romana/romana.github.io/faq/faq.md

 #### 4. Can I run Romana on a layer 2 network?

 Yes.
-The Romana imposes almost no restriction on the type of physical network where it is run.
-It will work on simple switched layer 2 networks, layer 2 fabrics, routed layer 3 networks and even on public cloud networks like Amazon's Virtual Private Cloud.
+Romana will work on simple switched layer 2 networks, layer 2 fabrics, routed layer 3 networks and even on public cloud networks like Amazon's Virtual Private Cloud.

 When Romana runs on layer 2 networks, the Route Manager will configure routes on each host to every other host.